somekindofdesign/you-sunk-my-battleship/README.md

 ## Testing
 ### PEP8
-<p>PEP8 is the indistry standard that provides guidelines for styling Python code.
+<p>PEP8 is the industry standard that provides guidelines for styling Python code.
 It helps to keep programmes written in Python legible and maintainable.
 This project was validated using PEP8 for Python 3.</p>
 <br>

 ### Gitpod
-<p>in app flagging</p>
+<p>Using Gitpod as my worksapce provided additional support when building this game.
+It flags errors and potential areas to improve as the user writes the code.
+This was particularly useful for ensuring indentation and line length were up to PEP8 standard as the project developed.</p>
 <br>

 ### Online PEP8 checkers
-<p>old python, flagged errors that are not relevant any more</p>
+<p>In addition to Gitpod, I used several online tools such as <a href="https://extendsclass.com/python-tester.html">Extends Class</a> to back up my validation.
+However, a couple of them were dated and checking against older Python versions.
+This initially caused some confusion as they flagged code that was currently correct, such as the use of f-strings.
+Once I realised my mistake a rechecked using the appropriate version and found no significant errors.</p>
 <br>

 ### Code Institute / Heroku